PUBPOL-2130/readings/README.md

 Week 6 (Feb 24-28): Jonathan Rodden, *The Long Shadow of the Industrial Revolution*/*Why Cities Lose*, Introduction, 1.1-1.2 (11 pages), and *Geography and Representation* interview on EconTalk (11 pages).

-Week 7 (Mar 3-7): Enroco Moretti, *The New Geography of Jobs*, Chapter 5 - "The inequality of mobility and cost of living" (15 pages)
+Week 7 (Mar 3-7): Enrico Moretti, *The New Geography of Jobs*, Chapter 5 - "The inequality of mobility and cost of living" (15 pages)

+Week 8 (Mar 10-14): Kieran Healy, *Last Best Gifts*, Chapter 1 - "Exchange in Human Goods" (22 pages)